-To strengthen the debate and interactions among professors, researchers and students and to enhance visibility for our studies, GIS MOMM held its first Congress on 7-9 July 2015 in Paris.
+To strengthen the debate and interactions among professors, researchers and students and to enhance visibility for our studies.

 The GIS MOMM Congress: